The Best Dog Crates Australia -

 To top it off, this is the best selling dog crate on Amazon due to thousands of great reviews, so we’re certain you’ll love it too!

 It may seem odd for the second dog crate we rave about to be somewhat the opposite of the typical dog crate.
-It isn’t all metal.
+It isn’t all metal (making it a great soft dog crate option).
 It isn’t rectangular and it doesn’t even have “crate” in the name.
 So why on earth are we recommending it so highly?
 Well, the Zampa Playpen is everything you need in a dog crate and more.

 For one, it is much less cage-looking than typical dog crates which I think is a plus.
 If you are sensitive to the idea of your dog being in a cage but want to dabble in crate training for potty training, this is the ideal choice.
 It is like a baby’s playpen rather than a dog cage.